GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

   --selector app.kubernetes.io/name=$APP_INSTANCE_NAME
 ```

-### Delete the persistent volumes of your installation
+### Delete the persistent volumes for your installation

 By design, the removal of StatefulSets in Kubernetes does not remove
 PersistentVolumeClaims that were attached to their Pods.
 This prevents your